faridehebrahymy/Facial-Expression-Recognition/README.md

 This is a completely deep learning project that is completely based on neural networks, and it can be said that the Facial Emotion Recognition (FER) project is one of the classic projects in deep learning.
 <br/>
 <br/>
 During this project, we implement a human emotion recognition system from facial images using Convolutional Neural Networks (CNN).
-The main goal of this project is to identify 7 categories of different emotions, including anger, disgust, fear, happiness, sadness, surprise, and neutral..
+The main goal of this project is to identify 7 categories of different emotions, including anger, disgust, fear, happiness, sadness, surprise, and neutral.
 <br/>
 Here I trained the convolution neural network with kaggle facial emotion dataset. so that it learns patterns for each facial expression and able to detect facial emotions
 <br/> <br/>